HexHive/SyzRisk/framework/README.md

 [Joern](https://joern.io/) syntax, as the matcher engine uses it for matching jobs.

- 1. (Again) Steal one of existing matchers for a starting point.
+ 1. (Again) Steal one of the existing matchers for a starting point.
 Let's steal `entering_goto.sc` this time and name it `papapa`.

 ```